-- 1.1 Mid and East Antrim Borough Council (hereafter referred to as 'The Council') will not tolerate any kind of fraud and is committed to developing and maintaining a culture where its staff have, and are seen to have, the highest standards of honesty, propriety and integrity in the exercise of their duties.
-Within the context of the Council's Fraud Policy, in which fraud is defined, it is necessary to set out in greater detail the procedures to be followed in the event of suspicion of fraud.
-The Council has prepared this Fraud Response Plan to act as a procedural guide, which must be followed, in the event of a fraud, or attempted fraud, being suspected.
-The plan sets out how Council staff and others are required to report suspicions of fraud and how the Council handle them. - 1.2 Adherence to this plan will ensure that timely and effective action is taken to prevent further losses, maximise the recovery and minimise recurrence of losses, identify the fraudsters and maximise the probability of success if any disciplinary/legal action is taken. - 1.3 Staff have a duty to come forward and give information where they honestly believe someone may have committed or be about to commit an act of fraud.
+- 1.1 Mid and East Antrim Borough Council (hereafter referred to as 'The Council') has a zero tolerance approach to fraud, and is committed to developing and maintaining a culture where its staff have, and are seen to have, the highest standards of honesty, propriety and integrity in the exercise of their duties.
+Within the context of the Council's Fraud & Bribery Policy, in which fraud is defined, it is necessary to set out in greater detail the procedures to be followed in the event of suspicion of fraud.
+The Council has prepared this Fraud Response Plan as a procedural guide, which must be followed, whenever a suspected or attempted fraud arises.
+The plan sets out how Council staff and others are required to report suspicions of fraud and how the Council will respond and handle them. - 1.2 Adherence to this plan will help ensure that timely and effective action is taken to prevent further losses, maximise recovery, reduce the risk of the fraud happening again, identify those responsible and maximise the probability of success if any disciplinary/legal action is taken. - 1.3 Staff have a duty to come forward and give information where they honestly believe someone may have committed or be about to commit an act of fraud.
 This should be done without delay.
 The Public Interest Disclosure (NI) Order 1998 protects the rights of staff who report wrongdoing.
 Section 5 of the Criminal Law Act (NI) 1967 (Withholding Information) also places an onus on individuals to report / pass evidence to the police.
-A formal internal Raising Concerns Policy has been established to provide a framework for providing information and to afford protection to staff who supply information, provided this is done in good faith and without malice. - 1.4 For a disclosure to be protected under the Public Interest Disclosure Act an employee must follow the procedures laid down in the legislation, make the disclosure in good faith and to the appropriate authority.
-For example, disclosures can be made to the contacts that are defined within Council's Fraud Policy, Internal/External Audit, etc. Disclosures made to the media may not fall under the protection of the Public Interest Disclosure Act. - 1.5 This document should be read in conjunction with the following Council documents: - Mid and East Antrim Borough Council Fraud Policy; - Mid and East Antrim Borough Council Raising Concerns Policy; and - LGSC Code of Conduct for Local Government Employees.
+A formal internal Raising Concerns Policy has been established to provide a framework for reporting concerns and to protect staff who supply information, provided it is shared in good faith and without malicious intent. - 1.4 For a disclosure to be protected under the Public Interest Disclosure Act, staff must follow the procedures outlined in the legislation, make the disclosure in good faith and report the concern to the appropriate authority.
+For example, disclosures can be made to the contacts that are defined within Council's Fraud and Bribery Policy, Internal Audit, or External Audit, etc. Disclosures made to the media are unlikely to fall under the protection of the Public Interest Disclosure Act. - 1.5 This document should be read in conjunction with the following Council documents: - Mid and East Antrim Borough Council Fraud and Bribery Policy; - Mid and East Antrim Borough Council Raising Concerns Policy; and - LGSC Code of Conduct for Local Government Employees.